TheRealAnonymous008/quartz/content/details/__other__/Rigid Body Simulation.md

 	  $$
 	  F(t) = \dot P(t)
 	  $$
-* The angular momentum of the body is defined ass
+* The angular momentum of the body is defined as
   $$
   L(t) = I(t) \omega(t)
   $$